nguyenrtm/nguyenrtm.github.io/_pages/about.md

   - /about.html
 ---

 I am Binh-Nguyen Nguyen, a senior at University of Engineering and Technology, Vietnam National University, Hanoi.
+My research works focus on Natural Language Processing, particularly on the areas of Data Efficiency Methods for NLP and NLP for Biomedical Text.

 Education
 -----
-+ B.S. in Computer Science, University of Engineering and Technology, Vietnam National University, Hanoi, 2025 (Expected)
++ Bachelor of Science in Computer Science <br>
+University of Engineering and Technology, Vietnam National University, Hanoi (Expected 2025)

 Research Experience
 -----
-+ Research Intern at <a href="https://www.a-star.edu.sg/cfar">Center for Frontier AI Research, A*STAR Agency for Science, Technology and Research</a>, advised by Prof. Yang He.
++ Research Intern at <a href="https://www.a-star.edu.sg/cfar">Center for Frontier AI Research, A*STAR Agency for Science, Technology and Research</a>, advised by <a href="https://he-y.github.io/">Prof. Yang He</a>.
-+ Undergraduate Research Assistant at <a href="https://www.fit.uet.vnu.edu.vn/en/knowledge-technology-and-data-science-laboratory/">Data Science & Knowledge Technology Lab</a>, advised by Dr. Hoang-Quynh Le and MSc.
-Duy-Cat Can.
++ Undergraduate Research Assistant at <a href="https://www.fit.uet.vnu.edu.vn/en/knowledge-technology-and-data-science-laboratory/">Data Science & Knowledge Technology Lab</a>, advised by <a href="https://scholar.google.com/citations?user=LBYOZ00AAAAJ">Dr. Hoang-Quynh Le</a> and <a href="https://scholar.google.com/citations?user=3mZclRIAAAAJ">MSc.
+Duy-Cat Can</a>.

 Selected Publications
 -----